Echuca Football Club: History

 The Echuca Football Club was formed in 1874, so it could play against the Rochester Football Club which was also formed in 1874 too.

 Echuca initially wore the blue and white colours.

-In 1890, Echuca won the Aitken Tropy, then 1891, Echuca East Football Club won the trophy, then in 1892, Rochester won the initial premiership and Echuca protested, which resulted in the two teams having to play a grand final match.
+In 1890, Echuca won the Ryan McRAE trophy, then in 1891, Echuca East Football Club won the trophy, then in 1892, Rochester won the initial premiership and Echuca protested, which resulted in the two teams having to play a grand final match.
 Rochester refused to play, with Echuca travelling over to Rochester to play, but with no competing team, Echuca claimed the premiership match, after the first bounce.
 After much discussion, Echuca was officially declared premiers.

 Echuca played many matches against East Echuca Football Club in the mid to late 1890's.

 The club teams currently compete in the Goulburn Valley Football League (GVFL), having initially joined in 1909.
 Echuca also played in the Bendigo Football League, from 1925 until 1939, then from 1949 until they returned to the GVFL in 1974.

 Echuca played in the Echuca Football League from 1946 to 1948, winning three consecutive premierships, before returning to the Bendigo Football League.

+Echuca changed its club colours to green and white in March, 1953.

 One well known ex-player is former Victorian police officer Ron Iddles.